Gonorrhea Symptoms and Causes

 Gonorrhea is a sexually transmitted disease (STD) that can infect both men and women.
-It can cause infections in the genitals, rectum, and throat.
+Gonorrhea is caused by infections in the genitals, rectum, and throat.
 It is a very common infection, especially among young people ages 15-24 years.
 You can get gonorrhea by having vaginal, anal, or oral sex with someone who already carries the infection.
 Moreover, a pregnant woman with gonorrhea can also pass on the infection to her baby during childbirth.

 Rectal infections may either cause no symptoms or cause symptoms in both men and women that may include: